rddl-network/trust-anchor-firmware/README.md

-# trusted_anker_platformio
+# trust_anker_platformio

-This repository contains the necessary files to deploy the stack for the trusted-anker platform using the CPU ESP32-C3.
-The boards folder contains custom firmware for the rddl board and the lib folder contains the required libraries for communication with the Trusted-anker, liquid-BTC transactions, and cryptography.
+This repository contains the necessary files to deploy the stack for the trust-anker platform using the CPU ESP32-C3.
+The boards folder contains custom firmware for the rddl board and the lib folder contains the required libraries for communication with the trust-anker, liquid-BTC transactions, and cryptography.

 ## Requirements